Why Hollywood writers are striking and the immediate impact

 How will the strike affect scripted series and movies?

-The strike’s impact on scripted series could take far longer to manifest, though some, including Showtime’s “Yellowjackets” are already pausing production.
+The strike’s impact on scripted series could take far longer to manifest.
 Noticeable effects on the movie release calendar could take even longer.

+Shows where writers had begun work on forthcoming seasons — including Showtime’s “Yellowjackets” — have now paused the process, and would have to scramble after the strike to stay on schedule.

 Production on finished screenplays can proceed as planned (without the benefit of last-minute rewrites).
 In general, Hollywood’s other unions — including guilds for actors and directors, both of which face expiring deals with AMPTP in the coming months — are forbidden by their contracts to join the current strike and must continue working, though both members and leaders have expressed solidarity with the WGA.